hongkiulam/nekostorm/README.md

 You can download Nekostorm [here](https://github.com/hongkiulam/nekostorm/releases), find the desired release and download the binary files or source code from the Assets section.

-> All anime available through Nekostorm are not hosted by me, they are pulled in via external APIs and scrapers i.e. AnimeTosho, Nyaa.net and Nyaa.si.
-By watching anime with this application you might be committing copyright violations depending on your country's laws.
-I do not take any responsibility.
+> All anime available through Nekostorm are hosted on servers and databases externally, they are pulled in via external APIs and scrapers i.e. AnimeTosho, Nyaa.net and Nyaa.si.
+Any content downloaded with this app is the sole responsibility of the user, the developer makes no liabilities for infringements commited by a 3rd party.

 #### Development